digipolisantwerp/embeddable-widgets_component_angular/CONTRIBUTING.md

 ## What should I know to get started?

-This widget is part of the [ACPaaS UI platform](https://acpaas-ui.digipolis.be).
-For more info about Smart Widgets, check the [documentation hub](https://github.com/digipolisantwerp/smart-widgets).
+This component is part of the [ACPaaS UI platform](https://acpaas-ui.digipolis.be).

 Before contributing code, you should be aware of the following:

-- The look and feel should match the [Antwerp Core Branding guidelines](https://github.com/a-ui/core_branding_scss).
-- The architecture consists of a separate front-end and back-end package.
-The back-end is a so-called Backend-For-Frontend (BFF).
-The architecture should conform to the [SA2020 guidelines](https://goo.gl/izTzSH).
-- There may be multiple independent front-ends and back-ends for the different technologies that Digipolis supports.
-All of these should implement the same BFF API.
-The set of supported technologies is described in the [DAAS standard](https://docs.google.com/spreadsheets/d/e/2PACX-1vR9N3gAJoJFIlaXnpAfSpog85EN1DXJYy5bWHgZ4XKhy8KN1v6xgT4-eaoTTBTEzhIpMGqd_Q11RuKF/pubhtml).
 - All code should conform to the [Angular style guide](https://angular.io/guide/styleguide), as well as the [ACPaaS UI guidelines](https://acpaas-ui.digipolis.be/docs/guidelines).

 ## How can I contribute code?

 ### Code layout

-- `./src` contains the widget source
+- `./src` contains the component and decorator source
 - `./example` contains the demo app

 ### Building and Testing